jaxen-xpath/jaxen/RELEASING.md

 $ mvn deploy -Prelease -DskipTests -Dadditionalparam="-Xdoclint:none" -DaltStagingDirectory=/tmp/jaxen-deploy -Dmaven.install.skip
 ```

+Then login to [https://oss.sonatype.org/#stagingRepositories](https://oss.sonatype.org/#stagingRepositories) and release the repository.

 Once the binary is available on Maven Central, run `mvn:site` and upload the generated content to IBiblio.